communitiesuk/epb-dev-tools/README.md

 Eg: make migrate APP=epb-register-api

-To add test assessments into your docker database, first ensure you have the latest version of the 'The register api', then run the command
+To add test assessments into your docker database, first ensure you have the latest version of the the register api , then run the command:

 `  make lodge-assessments`